lexandro/dockery/README.md

 - Add: display privileged container on container details page
 - Add: mark privileged containers on container list page
 - Add: Show environment variables on container details page

+0.2.6
+- Add: tag list to the image details
+- Fix: show image name in the image details
+- Fix: use image ID in container list link, because the 'namespace/repo:tag' is forwarding to wrong place